It’s important to be alert for signs of autonomic dysreflexia because it can be life-threatening if not treated properly.

 - Lidocaine gel/ Nitroglycerin paste

 - If none of the treatments above seem to be stabilizing your blood pressure, resort to lidocaine gel or nitroglycerin paste.
-These are topical medications that can help slow them down hypertension and treat irregular heartbeats.
+These are topical medications that can help slow down hypertension and treat irregular heartbeats.

 After taking the necessary actions to treat your symptoms, check your blood pressure every 5-10 minutes to ensure it stays stable.